jijiwa8104/ROStudy/README.md

 Method 2: Virtual Machine</br>

 # How to manage packages on a per-project basis in Ubuntu
-1. Vurtual Environment(virtualenv or venv for Pyhton)
+1. Vurtual Environment (virtualenv or venv for Pyhton)
 2. Contatiner Technology like Docker
+3. ROS Workspace</br>
+You can have seperate workspaces for different projects.

 # ROS Installation